My Pet Center

 The position of a dog's tail can tell us a lot about how they're feeling.
 A relaxed, neutral tail position indicates that your dog is calm and comfortable.

 A tail that is held high and stiff, however, may tell that your dog is feeling tense or even aggressive.
 A tail that is tucked between the legs may mean fear or submission.
-A wagging tail can show happiness or excitement, but it can also indicate stress.
+Tail wagging can show happiness or excitement, but it can also indicate stress.

 A tail held high with fast wagging is usually a sign of excitement, while a low tail with a slow wag can be a sign of fear or aggression.
 To know how your dog is feeling, it is helpful to look at the whole picture of your dog’s behavior.